-R. Dissolutions and Withdrawals (G.S.
-55-14 & G.S.
-55-15 - Articles 14 and 15 of the "Business Corporation Act") (G.S.
+R. Dissolutions and Withdrawals (Articles 14 and 15 of G.S.
+Chapter 55, G.S.
 105-127)

 1. Dissolutions (17 NCAC 05C.2101)

 a.
 Voluntary Dissolution

 A corporation is dissolved immediately upon the effective date of filing the articles of dissolution with the Secretary of State.
 Although a tax clearance is no longer a part of the Secretary of State's voluntary dissolution process, this in no way relieves the corporation of its liability to file all tax reports and returns due and pay all taxes due the Department of Revenue.
 The Department will continue to notify a corporation of any unfulfilled tax requirements.